Github-Archives/nextjs-projects-management/README.md

 ---

 Converting the transform object to a string can feel tedious.
-Fear not, you can avoid having to do this by hand by importing the CSS utility from the @dnd-kit/utilities package:
+You can avoid having to do this by hand by importing the CSS utility from the @dnd-kit/utilities package: ⤵

 #### Suggested Usage from offical docs